JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

-   Returns the index of the current worker into the ``pids`` vector, i.e., the list of workers mapping the SharedArray
+   Returns the current worker's index in the list of workers mapping the SharedArray (i.e. in the same list returned by ``procs(S)``\ ), or 0 if the SharedArray is not mapped locally.

 .. function:: localindexes(S::SharedArray)